DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/data.typ

     inset: 0em,
     radius: 3pt,
   )[#text(white, size: 12pt, font: "JetBrainsMono NFM")[Noise augmentation]] \
   The noise augmentation was done by generating random noise and adding it to the image.
 The noise was generated using a normal distribution with a mean of 0 and a standard deviation between 0.1 and 0.5.
 The noise was then added to the image and the resulting image was clamped to a value between 0 and 1.
-The resulting image was then converted back to a #acr("PNG") image for easier handling.
 ]